rgibert/unix-dot-files/README.md

 # unix-dot-files

-Git managed dot files, see https://news.ycombinator.com/item?id=11071754 for a new trick to minize hackery required.
+Git managed dot files, see https://news.ycombinator.com/item?id=11071754 for a nice trick to minize hackery required.